MoezAyadiDev/week_day_picker/README.md

 ## Theming
-By default the dialog use default theme to change the theme color use is options :
+By default the dialog use default theme.
+To override the theme check the list below :
 - `colorHeader`: Background header
 - `colorOnHeader` : Text header
 - `colorIcon` : Icon color (previous and next week)